jspm/jspm-resolve/resolver-spec.md

 ### Package Boundaries

-jspm projects have two levels of package boundaries - the base-level project boundary containing the package.json and jspm.lock file, and the dependency package boundaries, denoted by their jspm_packages/package@version paths.
+jspm projects have two levels of package boundaries - the base-level project boundary containing the package.json and jspm.json file, and the dependency package boundaries, denoted by their jspm_packages/package@version paths.

-Within a jspm project, only the package.json and files in these two levels are read and used by jspm to influence resolution, and these are the only files that influence resolution in combination with the jspm.lock resolutions.
+Within a jspm project, only the package.json and files in these two levels are read and used by jspm to influence resolution, and these are the only files that influence resolution in combination with the jspm.json resolutions.

 If not resolving within a jspm project, the first package.json file in the folder hierarchy forms the package boundary.

 #### jspm Project Boundaries

-The detection of the jspm project for a given path is based on checking if the current path matches a jspm_packages dependency path, and if so using that boundary, or otherwise checking for a jspm.lock file down the folder hierarchy until one is found.
+The detection of the jspm project for a given path is based on checking if the current path matches a jspm_packages dependency path, and if so using that boundary, or otherwise checking for a jspm.json file down the folder hierarchy until one is found.

-If a jspm_packages match is made without there being a corresponding jspm.lock file, an error is thrown.
-If a package.json file is not found along with the jspm.lock file, an error is also thrown.
+If a jspm_packages match is made without there being a corresponding jspm.json file, an error is thrown.
+If a package.json file is not found along with the jspm.json file, an error is also thrown.

 If hitting a node_modules path segment, or reaching the root of the file system, the above check immediately stops and treats the project boundary as a non-jspm package boundary, and matching the first package.json file instead.